 In September 1996, Glenn Hoddle wanted to put his own stamp on his first squad following England’s successful Euro ’96 tournament.
 Persuading Stuart Pearce to come out of international retirement, recalling Matt Le Tissier and Gary Pallister, and handing debuts to David Beckham and Andy Hinchcliffe certainly did that.
 One player forgotten about in that opening World Cup qualifier was substitute Mark Draper.
 The Aston Villa midfielder had enjoyed a successful season the year before, with Villa finishing 4th in the Premier League and lifting the Coca-Cola Cup.
 Due to injuries, Draper received his one and only call up in Hoddle’s first match and as Villa were establishing themselves as a top 6 side, he must have thought it could be the first of many.
 Little did he know that he would never get this close to pulling on the national shirt again.

 When you consider that David May played in the most successful side of the ’90s in Manchester United, it seems quite bizarre that he never got many opportunities for England.
 His one call up was for a friendly against Mexico at Wembley in March 1997.
 Injuries to key defenders Tony Adams, Sol Campbell, Martin Keown and teammate Pallister seemed to pave the way for May to win his first cap.
-This was the period however, when manager Hoddle played Stuart Pearce as a centre-back to push the United defender further down the pecking order.
+However, this was the period when the manager, Glenn Hoddle, played Stuart Pearce as a centre-back, pushing the United defender further down the pecking order.
 May watched the full 90 minutes from the bench as England won the match comfortably 2-0.
-Following the return from injury of the aforementioned defenders, plus regular Gareth Southgate, and the following year’s World Cup must have seemed like a pipe dream for David May.
-Still I bet that Champions League winners medal takes some polishing.
+Following the return from injury of the aforementioned defenders, plus regular Gareth Southgate, the following year’s World Cup must have seemed like a pipe dream for David May.
+Still, I bet that Champions League winners medal takes some polishing.

 Just a quick word on Glenn Hoddle.
 I was surprised to see five players from his reign on this list.
 Hoddle was famous during the ’80s for publicly criticising his England managers for not giving him enough opportunities.
 So to let many of his players get this close to representing their country and then never pick them again, is just baffling in my opinion.
 Anyway…

-To celebrate the centenary of Trinidadian football, England were asked to play in a friendly in the Caribbean to help celebrate their 100 years in football.
-Manager Fabio Capello named a huge squad of 29 for the match and a friendly against USA at Wembley a few days before.
+To celebrate the centenary of Trinidadian football, England were asked to play in a friendly in the Caribbean.
+Manager, Fabio Capello, named a huge squad of 29 for the match and a friendly against USA at Wembley a few days earlier.
 After injuries and other commitments were taken into account, 22 of that squad flew to the Port Of Spain.
 They included Middlesbrough centre-back David Wheater, who had impressed for the Under 21s and throughout the season for ‘Boro, despite their underwhelming final position of 13th.
-Wheater had watched six substitutes enter the field of play during the previous match with the USA from the bench and must have surely though he was on for his first cap against T&T. Unfortunately it was not to be for the Teesider, who saw Dean Ashton, Phil Jageilka, Stephen Warnock and Joe Hart all make their debuts in this match ahead of him.
-Wheater was called up again by Capello as a replacement later that year, but never managed to be make an appearance in a match day squad.
-He’s currently playing in the Championship for Bolton Wanderers, after promotion from League One last season.
+Wheater had watched six substitutes enter the field of play from the bench during the previous match with the USA and must have surely though he was on for his first cap against T&T. Unfortunately, it was not to be for the Teesider, who saw Dean Ashton, Phil Jageilka, Stephen Warnock and Joe Hart all make their debuts in this match ahead of him.
+Wheater was called up again by Capello later that year, but never managed to be make an appearance in a match day squad.
+He’s currently playing in League Two for Oldham Athletic

 Honorary mentions go to these players, who were also named as subs but never actually played for England.*